 ILB Jordon Dizon racked up 22 tackles, the most by a Buffalo since 1997 (28 by Hannibal Navies versus Missouri)...
 WR Patrick Williams ran a reverse for 24 yards on the first play of the game, the longest rush on the first play of the season; he also owns the longest reception mark of 42 which he set in 2006 against Montana State...
 CU had 10 different players pile up a combined 26 special team points, one of the highest single-game totals in school history...
 The last six CU-CSU games have been decided by 26 points...
-This was the first overtime game in the series, and CU's first in a season opener; it was one of only two overtime games involving I-A/FBS teams over the first weekend.
+This was the first overtime game in the series, and CU's first in a season opener; it was one of only two overtime games involving 1-A/FBS teams over the first weekend.
 CU is now 74-39-5 in season openers, with a 9-5 mark against CSU; QB Cody Hawkins won his debut to raise the mark to 6-1 against Colorado State for CU signal callers who had their starting initiations against the Rams; Terrence Wheatley's 68-yard kickoff return in the third quarter was the longest by a Buff since Oct.
 18, 2003, when Jeremy Bloom returned one 88 yards for a TD at Kansas State; Wheatley's interception in overtime gave him 10 for his career, tying him for eighth on CU's all-time pick list...
 Colorado scored in its 223rd straight game...
 Hawkins' touchdown pass to McKnight with 12:52 left in the first quarter was CU's quickest first score of the season since 1989, when Eric Bieniemy scored from a yard out against Texas just 1:15 into the game....
-McKnight had a great coming out party, as after suffering a broken ankle on the first day of spring practices, he rebounded to earn the top spot atop the grouping at the "Z" receiver position.
-He had eight receptions for 106 yards and a score, the first Buff to have a hundred yard receiving day since Evan Judge had 108 yards at Kansas State in 2005...
-Ten freshmen (two true) saw their first collegiate action in the game: CB Jalil Brown, WR Kendrick Celestine (true), PK Tyler Cope (true), QB Cody Hawkins, DE Marquez Herrod, WR Scotty McKnight, OG Wes Palazzi, CB Jimmy Smith, TE Nate Solder and TB Demetrius Sumler.
-In addition, SS Daniel Dykes played in his first CU game after transferring from Idaho and ILB Jake Duren after doing the same from UNC...
-CU freshman Michael Knorps, the victim in an on-campus stabbing on August 27, was a special guest of the team at the game.
-He watched from the sidelines, and when the Buffs took the podium for the Centennial Cup presentation, he was waved up by PK Kevin Eberhart to join in the celebration.
+McKnight with 12:52 left in the first quarter was Cu's quickest first score of the season since 1989, when Eric Bieniemy scored from a yard out against Texas just 1:15 into the game...
+McKnight with 12:52 left in the first quarter was Cu's quickest first score of the season since 1989, when Eric Bieniemy scored from a yard out against Texas just 1:15 into the game...
+McKnight with 12:52 left in the first quarter was Cu's quickest first score of the season since 1989, when Eric Bieniemy scored from a yard out against Texas just 1:15 into the game...
+McKnight with 12:52 left in